geoserver/geoserver-cloud/catalog-support/catalog-event-bus/README.md

     send-diff: true
 ```

-Whether they're needed depends on the geoserver backend type and configuration, as explained bellow.
+Whether they're needed depends on the geoserver backend type and configuration, as explained below.

 ## Usage